msupply-foundation/msupply_docs/content/mobile/dispensing_vaccines/dispensing.md

 Dispensing is a three step process.
 Each step must be completed before you can move to the next step.

-  1. Step 1: you must select a prescriber by clicking on the **select** icon
+  1. You must select a prescriber by clicking on the **select** icon

       * NOTE: You can press the **history** and **edit** icons next to the patients name to edit the patients details or view their history at any time
       * You can filter the list using the search bar
       * Once you have selected a prescriber, you can edit the prescriber at any time using the **edit** icon next to the prescribers name

-  1. Step 2: You must select an item to dispense by selecting the row on the left hand side.
+  2. You must select an item to dispense by selecting the row on the left hand side.
 You can filter the items using the search bar.

 ![Custom invoices button on Navigator](/mobile/introduction/images/dispense_patient_filter.png)